 Related: Broken ankle survival supplies

-The upside to this situation is that I figured out the things you need should you find yourself in a similar situation.
+The upside to this situation is that I figured out the things you need should you find yourself in a similar situation with a broken bone.
 We’ve got you covered.
 Here’s all the broken arm survival supplies you need to get through the next few weeks.

 This post contains affiliate links.